 The mod can be downloaded at TEWDB.

-War of the Immortals itself combines different wrestling eras and puts wrestlings alltime greats in their prime.
+The WOTI TEW2020 Wrestling Mod itself combines different wrestling eras and puts wrestlings all time greats in their prime.
 If you ever wanted to book legends like Bruno Sammartino vs. Roman Reigns, Hogan vs. El Santo or The Rockers vs. The Young Bucks this is the go to mod.
 Every imaginable dream match is possible!
-Additionally the mod features 78 active real life wrestling companies, 2500 tag teams, 600 titles and 6000 wrestler realationships.
-From the good old „Rasslin“ days till the modern „New Age“, Lucha wrestling in Mexico, pureruso in Japan, strong style in the UK, everything is reperesented appropriately.
+Additionally the mod features 78 active real life wrestling companies, 2500 tag teams, 600 titles and 6000 wrestler relationships.
+From the good old „Rasslin“ days till the modern „New Age“, Lucha wrestling in Mexico, pureruso in Japan, to strong style in the UK, everything is represented appropriately.
 Fans of every existing wrestling era will get their money’s worth!

-But let´s be honest, since Wrestling always has been a passion of mine, I use this mod as an excuse to watch wrestling and do extensive research on it😆
+But let´s be honest, since Wrestling always has been a passion of mine, I use the WOTI TEW2020 Wrestling Mod as an excuse to watch wrestling and do extensive research on it😆

 A Fortune Wheel Game made with Unity 3D in 2019.
-A10 Center, a local shopping mall, was planning a promotional event at their shopping center.
-They wanted to include a fortune wheel, were visitors can win prices, coupons and even a 2 day holiday trip.
-With a tight deadline, i bought a fortune wheel from the Unity Asset Store and modified it so the client has a backend, in which he can select the participating firms and included rewards for the prize pool (in case they run out of certain prizes).
+A10 Center, a local shopping mall, was planning a promotional event at their center.
+They wanted to include a fortune wheel game, where visitors can win prizes, coupons and even a 2 day holiday trip from local shops.
+With a tight deadline, I bought a fortune wheel from the Unity Asset Store and modified it so the client has a back-end, in which he can select the participating firms and included rewards for the prize pool (in case they run out of certain prizes).
 The rewards get randomly selected from the prize pool depending on the winning field after spinning.
 I also textured the surfboards with logos from the participants and designed the 3D environment with Unity Store Assets.

-Radio Teddy Endless Runner is an promotional App for Radio Teddy live events.
+Radio Teddy Endless Runner is a promotional game for Radio Teddy live events.
 The game is aimed at small kids and is controlled with a dance mat.
 The player must navigate Teddy around a series of obstacles or jump across them and collect notes for points.

 For the first time I completed the pipeline of modelling, pelting, texturing, rigging and animating a 3D character in form of Teddy.
 While the first model came out a complete disaster, I am happy with the current state after going through several iterations.
 I made the level with Unity Terrain and programmed everything.
 Additionally, I produced other assets like the white and radio house model, drew 2D textures for the Skybox, lend my voice for the sound effects Teddy makes and made particle effects.
-The starting screen background, the music and assets from the Asset Store like foliage, decoration, butterflies and bunnies are not made by me.
+The starting screen background, the music and models from the Unity Asset Store like foliage, decoration, butterflies and bunnies are not made by me.
 The kids can play up to 3 levels, with each of the levels having a different difficulty.
 Due to the target device being a PC without a graphics card, performance was a problem at first.
 We solved the problem by doing optimization.

-Augmented Reality prototype done with Unity3D and the plugin Vuforia.
+Augmented Reality Soccer Game made with Unity3D and the plugin Vuforia.
 At starting point I had a distorted photo of a real soccer wall that FuPa uses to promote their website at events.
 I restored the texture from the photo and applied it to a 3D Model soccer wall.
-The goal looks bad, but was made pretty fast out of some scaled cubes and Unity cloth with a transparent net texture applied, which served my purpose as the cloth moves if a ball hits the net.
+The goal looks bad, but was made pretty fast out of some scaled cubes and Unity cloth with a transparent png net texture applied.
+This served my purpose well, as the cloth moves if a ball hits the net.
 Kicking the ball was made with a slightly modified trajectory script from Unity Asset Store.
-The goalkeeper is a 2D sprite as this was a low budget prototype and there was no money/time for hiring an artist or modelling a goalie.
+The goalkeeper is a 2D sprite.
+This was a low budget prototype and there was no money/time for hiring an artist or modelling a goalie.